-- Note: The default setting of the Connection Mode menu is Always On to provide a steady IPv6 connection.
+Note: The default setting of the Connection Mode list is Always On to provide a steady IPv6 connection.
 The router never terminates the connection.
-If the connection is terminated, for example, when the modem is turned off, the router attempts to reestablish the connection immediately after the PPPoE connection becomes available again. - 9.
-Select an IP Address Assignment radio button:
+If the connection is terminated, for example, when the modem is turned off, the router attempts to reestablish the connection immediately after the PPPoE connection becomes available again.

-- Use DHCP Server.
+- 10. To specify domain name server addresses, select the Use These DNS Servers radio button and complete the Primary DNS and Secondary DNS fields. - 11.
+Select an IP Address Assignment radio button: - Use DHCP Server.
 This method passes more information to LAN devices but some IPv6 systems might not support the DHCv6 client function. - Auto Config.
 This is the default setting.